Beginner’s Guide to Ironman 140.6

 • Run: Start slow, walk aid stations, trust your training

-You’ve done the work.
-The race is just your victory lap.
+You’ve done the hard work and dedicated the time.
+Now, the race is simply your well-earned victory lap.

-A: Your long bike ride—because it builds the endurance and nutrition habits that make or break race day.
+Your long bike ride, because it builds the endurance and nutrition habits that make or break race day.

 Final Thoughts: One Day or Day One?